Print Friendly

 PLUMBING AND PLUMBERS

-(3) Cities may further amend the Idaho state plumbing code adopted by the board in conformance with this section to address local concerns provided that such amendments prescribe at least an equivalent level of protection to that contained in the uniform plumbing code.
-Provided however, that no code other than the uniform plumbing code together with any amendments, revisions or modifications made by the board which collectively constitute the Idaho state plumbing code may serve as the minimum standard for plumbing installations in such city.
-A city electing to amend the Idaho state plumbing code as adopted by the board may do so only after a finding by the city that good cause exists for such an amendment and that such amendment is reasonably necessary.
-Prior to making a finding of good cause for such an amendment, the city shall conduct a public hearing.
-Notice of the time and place of the public hearing shall be published in the official newspaper or paper of general circulation within the city.
-Written notice of such public hearing and the text of the proposed amendment shall be given by the city to the board not less than thirty (30) days prior to such hearing.
+(3) Cities or counties may further amend the Idaho state plumbing code adopted by the board in conformance with this section to address local concerns as long as such amendments prescribe at least an equivalent level of protection to that contained in the uniform plumbing code.
+Provided however, that no code other than the uniform plumbing code together with any amendments, revisions or modifications made by the board that collectively constitute the Idaho state plumbing code may serve as the standard for plumbing installations in such city or county.
+A city or county electing to amend the Idaho state plumbing code as adopted by the board may do so only after a finding by the city or county that good cause exists for such an amendment and that such amendment is reasonably necessary.
+Prior to making a finding of good cause for such an amendment, the city or county shall conduct a public hearing.
+Notice of the time and place of the public hearing shall be published in the official newspaper or paper of general circulation within the city or county.
+Written notice of such public hearing and the text of the proposed amendment shall be given by the city or county to the board not less than thirty (30) days prior to such hearing.

-(4) The remaining provisions of this act shall not apply, except as hereinafter provided, to cities if such cities enact ordinances or codes prescribing the Idaho state plumbing code and amendments it may make thereto in accordance with this section for all plumbing installations which shall be considered the equal minimum standards, and requirements including the enforcement thereof as provided by this act.
+(4) The remaining provisions of this act shall not apply, except as hereinafter provided, to cities or counties if such cities or counties enact ordinances or codes prescribing the Idaho state plumbing code and amendments it may make thereto in accordance with this section for all plumbing installations which shall be considered the equal standards and requirements including the enforcement thereof as provided by this act.

 History: